Page by Page: Discovering the Soul of a Great Memoir

 Fey’s memoir is filled with humor and wit, seamlessly blending her personal anecdotes with comedic storytelling.
 Each page features her trademark humor, making light of her experiences in a male-dominated industry while still addressing deeper themes of identity and feminism.

-Page by Page: Structural Creativity
+Page by Page: The Way It’s Written

 Fun Home by Alison Bechdel